PrefectHQ/prefect/docs/ui/organizations.md

 !!! tip "Service account credentials"
     When you create a service account, Prefect Cloud creates a new API key for the account and provides the API configuration command for the execution environment.
 Save these to a safe location for future use.
 If the access credentials are lost or compromised, you should regenerate the credentials from the service account page.

+!!! note "Service account roles"
+    Service accounts are created at the organization level, and may then become members of workspaces within the organization.

+    A service account may only be a Member of an organization.
+It can never be an organization Admin.
+You may apply any valid _workspace-level_ role to a service account.

 ## Workspace sharing